As an Amazon Associate, I earn from qualifying purchases.

 - To freeze: place unbaked formed pockets on a baking sheet lined with parchment and freeze uncovered for two hours.
 Transfer to freezer-safe storage, like these reusable silicone bags.

-- If you use any meat in your homemade hot pockets, it must be cooked prior to baking.
+- If you use any meat in your homemade hot pockets, it must be fully cooked prior to baking.

 Puff Pastry Pizza Pockets